THE vast majority of GAA clubs own their own facilities, some may lease, and very few have no facilities to call ‘home’.

 Although increasingly there are fewer and fewer weeks of the year when the GAA club is not being used, the summer months are the time to get the best out of your GAA base.
 With kids being off school there is an opportunity in the coming weeks to increase the potential of your club.

-In addition to club-lead camps, clubs should also consider if they could link with externally organised summer schemes, youth clubs and so on.
+In addition to club-led camps, clubs should also consider if they could link with externally organised summer schemes, youth clubs and so on.

 Rounders is an excellent GAA code to be played in the summer.
-It is likely that few members in the club have played it competitively so is a great opportunity for all ages and abilities to come together in having some fun.
-For more information on playing rounders visit www.rounders.gaa.ie.
+It is likely that few members in the club have played it competitively so it is a great opportunity for all ages and abilities to come together in having some fun.
+For more information on playing rounders, visit the rounders website on www.rounders.gaa.ie.

 Although the number of clubs hosting sports days have dwindled in recent years, more and more clubs are looking to organise fun-filled events for all the family at little cost.
 Sports days are an excellent way of inviting club members and others into the club and should be considered.

 No matter what the event taking place is, clubs should be sure to capture the day on camera.
 Be sure to seek photographic consent of those involved first.
 It is all about using the GAA club to maximum effect to the benefit of club members and wider community.